GuusK/disruptIT/README.md

 Configuration files are not included in this repository.
 You will need to add a file named `config.json` to the root folder with the following structure:

     {
       "mongodb": {
-            "url": "<the URL to your mongodb>"
+        "url": "mongodb://localhost/anonymit"
       },

+      "mailchimp": {
+        "key": "nope"
+      },

+      "email": {
+        "auth": {
+          key: "mailgun key"
+        }
+      },
       "session": {
-            "secret": "<A session secret. we advice you to change this every once i na while>" }
+        "secret": "abc123"
+      },
+      "verenigingen": [
+        {
+          "name": "Gewis",
+          "bus": false
         }
+      ]
+    }

+mongodb is the url to the mongodb server

+you can optionally set username and pass using URI

+"mongodb://user:password@localhost/db"

+# Creating an admin user

+# Generating tickets

+To generate tickets run `node generate-tickets.js <number-of-tickets>'

+You can then view tickets under http://localhost/tickets under an admin account